 11 For if [since] what is passing away was glorious,

 Israel caused the Old Covenant’s glory to fade.
 The Greek word for “passing away” means to be rendered inoperative.
 It was the nation that caused the glory of the Law to be rendered inoperative (passive voice).
 This interpretation also suggests that it was Palestinian Jews still under the Old Covenant who challenged Paul’s authority.
 They put the priority on the Mosaic Law (2 Co 2:15-16).
 This group undermined Paul’s message of grace and liberty.

-The words “is passing away” means to render inoperative.
+The words “is passing away” mean to render inoperative.
 God did not do away with the Law completely but changed the economy in which it functioned to something very different.
 Its previous role in defining sin remained, but God afforded something greater—grace greater than our sin.
 The difference was to accept the sacrifice of Christ as the giver of grace.
 Jesus met all the demands of the Law.

 The Old Covenant was indeed glorious because it reflected God’s holiness.
 However, it was a fading glory as a temporary function, which was being rendered inoperative by God.
-The Old Covenant was short-lived, whereas the New is permanent.
+The Old Covenant was short lived whereas the New is permanent.

 what remains [endures] is much more glorious.